Jake-Gibbons/The-Artifact-Wiki/docs/events/proclamation-of-ascendancy.md

 # Proclamation of Ascendancy

-Placeholder for the Proclamation of Ascendancy, a grand Council ceremony used to legitimize its rule.
-Expand with history, rituals, and political impact.
+The Proclamation of Ascendancy is a grand [Council](/docs/factions/council.md) ceremony used to legitimize its rule.
+It is orchestrated by the [Bureau of Culture](/docs/factions/bureau-of-culture.md) and often held on [Earth](/docs/planets/earth.md) as a display of unity and power.
+The event is tightly controlled by the [CCA](/docs/factions/cca.md) and monitored by the [Veil](/docs/factions/veil.md).